obates/heron-fe/README.md

 ## Considerations

 - I've committed the .env.local file for demo purposes.
 I would expect this file to be populated by the CI.
 - I've installed Prettier (instead of ESLint) for linting as it is out-the-box & opinionated.
-- Client-side data fetching v.s. server-side rendered v.s. static
 - Tests using React Testing Library & Jest.
-Could investigate Cypress etc.
+Would obviously make these a lot more substantial.
+Could also investigate Cypress etc.
+- Loading states & skeleton logic started getting slightly messy within the ExtractedMerchantRow component - would probably refactor this

 ## Future Ideas / Improvements